Beginner’s Guide To PMP® Certification Exam

 Note: This timeline does not apply if your application is selected for audit.

-Note: Payments can be made using credit card, check, money order or wire transfer to PMI®.
+Note: Payments can be made using a credit card, check, money order, or wire transfer to PMI®.

 Detailed member benefits can be found here.